Webpack Chunk Generation Lifecycle Explained

 run: |

-ASYNC_CHUNKS=$(ls dist/*.chunk.js 2>/dev/null | wc -l)
+ASYNC_CHUNKS=$(find dist -name "*.chunk.js" 2>/dev/null | wc -l)

-if [ "$INITIAL_SIZE" -gt 153600 ]; then echo "FAIL: Initial JS exceeds 150KB"; exit 1; fi
+if [ -n "$INITIAL_SIZE" ] && [ "$INITIAL_SIZE" -gt 153600 ]; then

-if [ "$ASYNC_CHUNKS" -gt 5 ]; then echo "FAIL: Async chunk count exceeds 5"; exit 1; fi
+if [ "$ASYNC_CHUNKS" -gt 5 ]; then

-Chunk Graph Behavior Post-build analysis reveals orphaned chunks, unoptimized cache groups, and runtime duplication.
+Chunk graph behavior Post-build analysis reveals orphaned chunks, unoptimized cache groups, and runtime duplication.
 Graph visualization highlights circular dependencies and split point inefficiencies.